POWER over Right and Wrong

 But those days are over.

-But the temptation has become too great for the Federal Government and the People-at-large, and this CENTRAL POWER is being used in an attempt to establish “universal” moral goodness.
-BUT WE ARE NOT OF UNIVERSAL TASTES AND PREFERENCES!
+The temptation to impose a single moral point of view on their neighbors has become too great for the People at large, and the CENTRAL POWER of this nation is being used in an attempt to establish “universal” moral goodness.
+BUT WE ARE NOT OF COMMON MORALITIES!

 To try to establish moral right and wrong through the federal government, as opposed to through state discretion, is to betray our unique American heritage of peaceful diversity and exchange it for the historical status quo of power struggle.
 This is exactly what the founding generation sought to avoid in forming a federalist system of government under the U.S. Constitution.
 If we submit to the present power struggle for moral domination at the federal level it WILL RESULT IN A LOSS OF LIBERTY and it WILL RESULT IN INCREASED SOCIAL DIVISION AND UNREST.
 If we persist in attempting to force each other to do “Good” by force of federal law, WE WILL ALL PAY A TERRIBLE PRICE.